James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 JONR Soft Roller Brush

-JONR is one of the manufacturers I’m talking about when I say third-party brands.
+JONR is one of the manufacturers I’m referring to when I mention third-party brands.

-It’s not an OEM product but an aftermarket that’s cheaper.
+It’s not an OEM product but an aftermarket product that’s cheaper.

 This nozzle uses a roller brush, but its design differs from the original fluffy attachment.